 The Year 9 tutor team recognises the importance of the students making the right option choices and are there to guide the students through one of the most important decisions they will have to make in their school career.
-There will be an options evening where parents and students are guided through the options process.
-With parental help and support we can make sure that the right decisions are made and the student is supported and nurtured in their studies.

 We look forward to working with you this year and appreciate your continued support.

 Year 10 students have moved swiftly into their important Key Stage 4 courses, fully appreciating the demands in terms of quantity of content, assessments and deadline.
 The necessity for students to be organised, resourceful, committed and independent is now very much upon them, and these skills will assist and support them in their individual journeys to personal success and achievement.